wp-plugins/nmedia-mailchimp-widget/readme.txt

 = 3.2 =
 some security issues is removed

+= 3.2.1 =
+A javascript bug fixed this plugin

-= 3.4 =
+= 3.2.2 =
-Validation messages are updated to make it more user friendly like FNAME => First Name
+Validation error are now more user fiendly, like: FNMAE is First Name :)